An approach to intersection theory on singular varieties using motivic complexes: Some intersection products

-This is an instance of the following well-known general principle.
+The last pairing is an instance of the following well-known general principle.
 If $i: X \into Y$ is a Cartier divisor, and $a,b \in A_*(X)$, then $i_* (a) \cdot i_*(b) = i_* (a \cdot b) \cdot X$ in $A_*(Y)$ provided both sides are defined.
 This identity follows from the projection formula, the associativity of the intersection product, and the self-intersection formula \cite[Cor.~6.3]{Ful}. \end{itemize}

 \end{ex}